dnlwjy/dnlwjy/README.md

 ##

-I am a UX engineer with a solid background in UI UX design.
-In the past 3 years, I specialize in design implementation, either to Framer or to code.
-Beyond than that, my responsible is beyond than that — I architect the systems, thinking about maintainability, scalability, user experience, dev experience, business perspective, and engineering constraits.
-I work at the crossroads of design, engineering, and product thinking.
+I'm Daniel Wijaya, a Frontend Engineer with a background in UI/UX design.
+I specialize in bridging design and development to build scalable, user-centered digital products.
+My work focuses on creating intuitive experiences while delivering clean, maintainable code across modern technologies.

 ##
 Stacks/tools I use: